 Parsons offers undergraduate degree programs in New York City and Paris-—two of the world’s epicenters for innovation and creativity.
 Students are enabled to develop the knowledge and skills needed to succeed in a rapidly changing society through collaboration with peers, industry partners, and communities around the world.
 More than 1,150 full- and part-time faculty teach at Parsons, all of them successful professionals in their fields.
 And the students hail from more than 65 countries and every possible background-—bringing a truly global perspective to classes.

-At Parsons the diverse community of students develops critical-thinking skills and applies them to challenges ranging from environmental degradation to physical accessibility and humanitarian crises.
+At Parsons, the diverse community of students develops critical-thinking skills and applies them to challenges ranging from environmental degradation to physical accessibility and humanitarian crises.
 Through a network of interconnected design laboratories, students explore global phenomena at multiple sites and scales of engagement, from on-campus research initiatives to partnerships that effect change in New York and around the world.
 In any discipline you choose at Parsons, you will find your course work both rigorous and rewarding.
-Students and faculty work side-by-side in studios and labs to fulfill creative visions and design master works of art in Parsons’ undergraduate programs in Architectural Design; Art, Media, and Technology (Parsons Paris only); Communication Design; Design and Technology; Environmental Studies; Fashion Design; Fine Arts; Illustration; Integrated Design; Interior Design; Photography; Product Design; Strategic Design and Management; and Urban Design.
+Students and faculty work side-by-side in studios and labs to fulfill creative visions and design master works of art in Parsons’s undergraduate programs in Architectural Design; Art, Media, and Technology (Parsons Paris only); Communication Design; Design and Technology; Fashion Design; Fine Arts; Illustration; Integrated Design; Interior Design; Photography; Product Design; and Strategic Design and Management.

 Study in New York City